HaloZero/FEWD_Curriculum_24/Week_03_Pseudo_Code/06_intro_programming/README.md

 *	We are going to ask students to read code and make small changes

-*	Share the code pen link.
+*	Share the Codepen link.

 *	The yellow button changes the bulb to purple and the green light does not work.
 Students are to change the code so that the traffic light works correctly.